lb3361/gigatron-lcc/gigatron/runtime/README.md

 Symbols named `__@xxxx` are private to the runtime.

 ## Status

 This is complete and passes the test suite.

 Improvement opportunities:

- * The long division code (`rt_ldiv.s`) could be refactored.
-   It was modeled after the 16 bits division which avoids the vCPU comparison problems.
-But it inherits its complexity without its benefits.

- * One should add fast code for supporting function `fmod`.

  * One should investigate SYS calls to speedup these operations.
    Sixteen bits multiplication and division are to be provided by at67's new rom.